Injechta/TypeWriter/README.md

 # TypeWriter
-Some Typewriter effect , usind JavaScript CSS and HTML
+Some Typewriter effect , using JavaScript CSS and HTML.